-It should, however, be noted that the spacing effect, to be precise, refers to the benefit of spaced/distributed reviews of the same information, and does not speak to the spreading out of the study of different material over several sessions/days (e.g., studying a different chapter on each day of the week vs. studying all the chapters on one day).
+It should, however, be noted that the spacing effect, to be precise, refers to the benefit of spaced or distributed reviews of the same information.
+It does not speak to the spreading out of the study of different material over several sessions or days (e.g., studying a different chapter on each day of the week instead of studying all the chapters on one day).

-There are a few different theories of why distributed practice is advantageous.
-According to the study-phase retrieval theory, each time you encounter an item during review, there is an attempted retrieval from memory, and if that retrieval is successful (i.e., you are reminded of the earlier occurrence) the memory becomes more resistant to forgetting.
-In distributed practice, gaps between occurrences of an item make retrieval effortful, which benefits memory; in massed practice, you just saw the item and it is still on your mind, so there is no need to retrieve it from memory.
+There are a few different theories as to why distributed practice is advantageous.
+According to the study-phase retrieval theory, each time you encounter an item during review, there is an attempted retrieval from memory.
+If that retrieval is successful (i.e., you are reminded of the earlier occurrence), the memory becomes more resistant to forgetting.
+In distributed practice, gaps between occurrences of an item make retrieval effortful, which benefits memory.
+In massed practice, you just saw the item and it is still on your mind, so there is no need to retrieve it from memory.

 Another explanation has to do with contextual variability.
 When information is encoded in memory, the surrounding context (e.g., what you are thinking of, how you are feeling, how the information is presented, etc.) is also encoded and can later serve as a useful cue for retrieving the information.
 With massed practice, the context surrounding each consecutive occurrence of an item is likely highly similar.
 But with distributed practice, the contexts are likely more variable due to the passage of time, resulting in the encoding of different contextual information that is more effective at cueing later retrieval.
 A final, perhaps more intuitive, explanation is that when you encounter the same item back-to-back (i.e., massed practice), you become habituated to it and pay less attention.

 Cepeda and colleagues compared the effects of different spacing lags on different retention intervals (the time between the last review and the final test).
 The findings suggest that after initially learning facts, the optimal gap before having a review session is about 10 to 30 percent of the retention interval.
-If the retention interval is seven days, then you would be best served by having the review session one day after initial learning.
-If the retention interval is long (say, 70 days) then the optimal gap also grows (21 days).
+For example, if the retention interval is seven days, then you would be best served by having the review session one day after initial learning.
+If the retention interval is long (say, 70 days), then the optimal gap also grows (21 days).
 Yet, there is no clear-cut answer as to how far apart learning sessions should be.
-We will never be able to empirically test all the various combinations of factors (e.g., type of learning task/material, characteristics of the learner, the particular gaps/retention intervals being considered) that affect learning outcomes.
+We will never be able to empirically test all the various combinations of factors (e.g., type of learning task or material, characteristics of the learner, the particular gaps or retention intervals being considered) that affect learning outcomes.

 But this is where technology can play a very helpful role.
 If computers are used to deliver assignments, the software can be programmed to sequence the assignments in a way that ensures the student receives distributed practice.
 Instead of the teacher planning for practice to be spread out over time, s/he could rely on a computer program to apportion the practice questions such that the student continues to get practice on a given topic long after it is covered in class.